-Although the two firms were run in parallel, septic tanks became less relevant and the business was eventually completely absorbed into Spesialavfall Rogaland.
+Although the two firms were run in parallel, septic tanks became less relevant and the business was eventually completely merged with Spesialavfall Rogaland.
 In 1997 the latter was sold to three local investors, becoming a subsidiary of Westco AS.

-The year 2002 saw the inauguration of water purification specialists SAR Treatment AS, owned jointly by SAR AS (60%) and Nature Technology Solution AS (40%) until June 2013.
+The year 2002,was the year water purification specialists SAR Treatment AS was established, owned jointly by SAR AS (60%) and Nature Technology Solution AS (40%) until June 2013.
 SAR Treatment AS was later fully integrated into SAR AS and now holds Norway’s largest water treatment plant at Mongstad.

-For many years, Kristiansand in the south was the only location outside Rogaland.
-When Equinor (former Statoil) awarded its nation-wide remediation contract in 2002, the time had come to establish departments in Florø and Kristiansund, in western and north-western Norway respectively.
+For many years, Kristiansand in the south of Norway, was our only facility outside Rogaland.
+When Equinor (former Statoil) awarded its nation-wide remediation contract in 2002, the time had come to establish departments in Florø and Kristiansund, in the western and north-western Norway respectively.

 In connection with Equinor’s gas field development project and processing plant on Melkøya, a new SAR department was established in Hammerfest in 2003.

-Soil remediation specialists SAR Deconterra AS were acquired jointly by SAR AS (60%) and Risa AS (40%), becoming a wholly owned subsidiary of SAR AS in 2006 and the starting point for what later became SAR Averøy.
+Soil remediation specialist SAR Deconterra AS were acquired jointly by SAR AS (60%) and Risa AS (40%), becoming a sole owned subsidiary of SAR AS in 2006 and the starting point for what later became SAR Averøy.

-In 2006 it was decided to establish a special division for Oil-Based Mud at Averøy near Kristiansund, which later was fully integrated into SAR AS.
+In 2006, a special division for Oil-Based Mud at Averøy near Kristiansund was established, which later was fully integrated into SAR AS.

-Spesialtjenester AS in Bergen was acquired by SAR in 2009, and fully integrated in to SAR AS.
+Spesialtjenester AS in Bergen was acquired by SAR in 2009, and fully integrated with SAR AS.

 SAR Metall AS was formed in 2009 to offer professional harvesting and recycling of metal scrap.
 The original owners, SAR AS, Ranyard Maritime AS and Hellik Teigen Group each owned 33.3 per cent.
 In June 2013 our share was sold to Hellik Teigen Group.